Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 being resolved.
 It is always translated into a `PromiseID`.

-`dispatch.notify()` will be sent to all Vats which had subscribed to hear about the resolution of that Promise.
+`dispatch.notify()` will be sent to all Vats which had subscribed to hear about the resolution of that Promise [TODO: document ordering relevance/constraints].
 The Decider vat for a Promise will not generally subscribe themselves, since they are the ones causing the Promise to become resolved, so they have no need to hear about it from the kernel.

 The `Resolution` value of `dispatch.notify()` may contain slots, which are translated just like `Message.args`.